Seanmclem/Fetchful/README.md

 I'm sure there are many like it, but this one's mine.

 At this point I can drop it in to existing projects that were formally using axios, or use it in new projects without having to learn any new API.

-This project uses typescript, but it should work just fine in any plain JS projects.

 ## API